What is your Higher Education Certificate qualification?

 You will need an external hard drive with either a USB or Thunderbolt connection.
 You will also need a pair of high quality studio monitoring headphones.
 We include a list of suggested headphones in our Student Welcome Pack.

 What are your facilities like?

-The first phase of our new facility at Funkhaus includes 27 studios/live rooms/production suites, an electronic music production lab, 4 IT workshop spaces, 2 ideas labs, a multi purpose lecture space, 2 film production offices, a film studio and flexible access to many of the other spaces at the Funkhaus including the extraordinary and unique orchestra recording halls.
+Our facility at Funkhaus includes 27 studios/live rooms/production suites, an electronic music production lab, 4 IT workshop spaces, 2 ideas labs, a multi purpose lecture space, 2 film production offices, a film studio and flexible access to many of the other spaces at the Funkhaus including the extraordinary and unique orchestra recording halls.

 Can you tell me exactly what equipment will be based at the centre?

 We think the best way to answer this one is to come and see our centre in Berlin.
-We could provide a long list of gear here for you to trawl through, but without seeing how we use it within our centre and the spaces we have created, it doesn’t really mean much!
+We could provide a long list of gear here for you to trawl through, but without seeing how we use it within our centre and the spaces we have created, it doesn’t really mean much.
 If you are not able to visit, drop us an email and we can send you a list to give you an idea!

 Can I visit dBs Berlin?